Did you guys know that all oatmeal is not created equal? There are some easy ways to make oatmeal taste better (and keep you full longer!)

 Not only does oatmeal made with water taste way less delicious, but you’re also missing out on the extra protein staying power that milk will add to the breakfast.
 Water will also make the oats more gummy instead of creamy.

-Here’s how to build a more nutritious and satisfying oatmeal bowl:
+Here’s how to build a more nutritious and satisfying oatmeal bowl (that tastes great!):

 2. Add some protein.
 Tips: